avimehenwal/fan-gallery/NEXT/docs/_posts/film/japanese.md

 * Invite inside castle as guests, allies
 * General Saji
 * I will be the first emperor to unify all 7 kingdoms in china

+## The Big Brother

+* Liberal thinking
+* start thinking for yourself
+* Knowing is not enough, ability to judge
+* Make time for yourself and rediscover the world.
+* All are educatable, all can be successful.
+* scantily clad
+* I think your pleasure follows pain

+> Brevity is the soul of wit.

+*[scantily clad]:  inadequately clothed

+## Blade of Immortal